MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/data-transfers-between-sites.md

 For more information, see [Database replication](/sccm/core/plan-design/hierarchy/database-replication).

-For help troubleshooting SQL replication, see [Troubleshoot SQL replication](/sccm/core/servers/manage/replication/overview).
+For help with troubleshooting SQL replication, see [Troubleshoot SQL replication](/sccm/core/servers/manage/replication/overview).

 ## See also